expofp/efp-docs/docs/guide/java-script-api-reference.md

     name: string;
     externalId: string;
     /// Value depends on the type of event
-    /// if the type is 'booth' this value contains the same value as 'id'
+    /// If the type is 'booth' this value contains the same value as 'name'
-    /// if the type is 'exhibitor' this value contains the  assigned booths ids (the first booth id takes from the onBoothClick event)
+    /// If the type is 'exhibitor' this value contains the assigned booths names (the first booth name takes from the onBoothClick event)
-    /// if the the type is 'route' this value contains from and to booths ids
+    /// If the the type is 'route' this value contains ["to"] or ["from, "to"] booths names.
-    boothsIds: number[];
+    boothsNames: string[];
 }

 interface FloorPlanCustomButtonEvent {